Progod11/stone-paper-scissors/README.md

 # stone-paper-scissors
-this is calculator made using python
+this is calculator made using python and javascript